pret/pokecrystal/docs/battle_anim_commands.md

 - *object*: `ANIM_OBJ` constants (see [constants/battle_anim_constants.asm](/constants/battle_anim_constants.asm))
 - *x*: the x position in pixels
-- *y*: the x position in pixels
+- *y*: the y position in pixels
 - *x_tile*: an added x position in tiles (8 pixels)
 - *y_tile*: an added y position in tiles (8 pixels)
 - *param*: modifies the behavior of *object*.
 The meaning differs for each object.

+The y position also depends on the y offset defined by the object.

-*TODO: what happens for x/y values greater than 160/144 respectively?*
+- *TODO: what happens for x/y values greater than 160/144 respectively?
+Is it 1:1 with screen coordinates?*
+- *TODO: how are the x/y values mirrored when the opponent is attacking?*
-*TODO: useful positions*
+- *TODO: useful positions*
-*TODO: document each object*
+- *TODO: document each object*

 ## `$D1`: `anim_1gfx` *gfx*